giantswarm/envoy-gateway-app/README.md

 # envoy-gateway chart

-Giant Swarm offers a envoy-gateway App which can be installed in workload clusters.
+Giant Swarm offers an envoy-gateway app that can be installed in workload clusters.
-Here we define the envoy-gateway chart with its templates and default configuration.
+Here, we define the envoy-gateway chart using its templates and default configuration.

 **What is this app?**